At least 15 killed as anti-U.N. protests flare in east Congo | Law-Order

 * Second day of violent anti-U.N. protests in east Congo * Three U.N. peacekeepers, at least 12 civilians killed

-* U.N. says will investigate civilian casualties (Adds U.N. comments, updates throughout) By Djaffar Sabiti and Fiston Mahamba
+* U.N. says will investigate civilian casualties (Adds U.N. chief condemning violence, paragraph 3) By Djaffar Sabiti and Fiston Mahamba

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)